 Email marketing might have taken a back seat to social media in recent years but email is anything but dead.
 Email campaigns provide unmatched conversion and reach into your customer’s inbox or mobile device.
-More importantly, an email CRM provides brand ownership of customer data which is never truly owned in third party platforms like Facebook.
-Get the most out of email performance with these simple and easy tips from the team at Fandom Marketing, digital agency in San Diego.
+More importantly, an email CRM provides brand ownership of customer data which is never truly owned in platforms like Facebook.
+Get the most out of email performance with these simple and easy tips from the team at Fandom Marketing digital agency in San Diego.
+Look for “Pro Tip”.

 1. Optimize Subject Lines to Increase Open Rates